codergeek121/email_error_reporter/README.md

 > [!CAUTION]
 > This is very early prototype

 `email_error_reporter` uses the new [Rails error reporting API](https://guides.rubyonrails.org/error_reporting.html#error-reporting) to send emails whenever an exception is being reported.
-It works out of the box with HTTP requests, job errors and the rails runner errors.
+It works out of the box with HTTP requests, jobs and the rails runner.

 ## Installation